NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 **NOTE: This documentation & code is a WIP and is still currently being written so please make sure you check back often...**

-**We would love to hear from you rgarding feedback on any of the vision, docs, code or would like to submit ideas.
+**We would love to hear from you regarding feedback on any of the vision, docs, code or would like to submit ideas.
 Even better, if you would like to get actively involved by coding, spreading the word, finding funding or any other role then please get in touch right NOW! :) Email us ourworld@nextgensoftware.co.uk.
 Thank you.**

 The core OASIS (Open Advanced Sensory Immersion System) API that powers Our World and manages the central profile/avatar/karma system that other satellite apps/games plug into it and share.
 This allows karma to be earnt in the satellite apps/games by doing good deeds or progressing self help apps for example.
 This also includes HoloNET that allows .NET to talk to Holochain, which is where the profile/avatar is stored on a private decentralised, distributed network.
 This will be gifted forward to the Holochain community along with the HoloUnity3D SDK/Lib/Asset coming soon... ;-)

 [The OASIS API is a global universal API that aims to connect everything to everything](#the-universal-api-to-connect-everything-to-everything--no-more-silos-walled-gardens-) to eliminate walled gardens/silos.
 There are a number of open protocols/platforms/networks (such as Gab, Mastodon, Diaspora, WebFinger, SOLID, Holochain, CEPTR Pluggable Protocol, Ethereum, Fediverse, ActivityPub, XMPP & more!) that the OASIS API will support.
 The majority of these are aimed at building a truly decentralised distributed internet (Web 3.0) and this is also the aim of the OASIS API.

 [Our World](#our-world-overview) is an exciting immersive next generation 3D XR/IR (Infinite Reality) educational game/platform/social network/ecosystem teaching people on how to look after themselves, each other and the planet using the latest cutting-edge technology.
 It teaches people the importance of real-life face to face connections with human beings and encourages them to get out into nature using Augmented Reality similar to Pokémon Go but on a much more evolved scale.
 This is our flagship product and is our top priority due to the massive positive impact it will make upon the world...